EAWF/BTC-Toolbox/README.md

 These are tools and code snippets that you can use to build your own Bitcoin paywall.
 * [getBTCAddress](/Toolbox/getBTCAddress.md) - Payment Address Derivation from an HD Wallet's exported, account-level, extended public key.
 * [getBTCRate](/Toolbox/getBTCRate.md) - returns the current exchange rate for bitcoin
-* [getBTCInvoice](/Toolbox/getBTCInvoice.md) - returns [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) strings that encode payment information such as amounts, labels, and messages that would be included in the payers wallet
+* [getBTCInvoice](/Toolbox/getBTCInvoice.md) - returns a [BIP-21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) string that encodes payment information such as amounts, labels, and messages that may be included in the payers wallet.
 * [getBTCBalance](/Toolbox/getBTCBalance.md) - Checks the blockchain for the current balance of the payment address and number of confirmations.

-## Test Vectors
+## Safe Test Vectors
-* Test vectors have been obtained by using [Ian Coleman](https://iancoleman.io)'s excellent [BIP 39 Mnemonic Code Converter](https://github.com/iancoleman/bip39) with this 12 word mnemonic:
+* Safe test addresses may been obtained by using [Ian Coleman](https://iancoleman.io)'s excellent [BIP 39 Mnemonic Code Converter](https://github.com/iancoleman/bip39) with this 12 word mnemonic:
   - ```abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about```
-  - ***WARNING!!! - DO NOT SEND ANY BITCOIN TO ADDRESSES CREATED FROM THIS MNEMONIC!!!
-YOU WILL PROBABLY LOSE YOUR FUNDS!!!!!***
+  - ***WARNING!!! - DO NOT SEND BITCOIN TO ADDRESSES CREATED FROM THIS BIP-39 MNEMONIC!!!
+YOU WILL LOSE YOUR BITCOIN!!!!!***

 ## Additional Helpful Resources:
 * [BIP's](https://github.com/bitcoin/bips) - Bitcoin Improvement Proposals are the concensus driven rules for programming bitcoin.